dontloo/dontloo.github.io/_posts/blog/2015-12-21-joint-Bayesian.md

 modified: 2015-12-21
 ---

-The following gives the detailed derivatation of the formulars in the paper [Bayesian Face Revisited: A Joint Formulation](https://www.microsoft.com/en-us/research/publication/bayesian-face-revisited-a-joint-formulation/).
+The followings are detailed derivatation of the formulars in the paper [Bayesian Face Revisited: A Joint Formulation](https://www.microsoft.com/en-us/research/publication/bayesian-face-revisited-a-joint-formulation/).

 ###Eq.4